sookinoby/mxnet-ccn-samples/README.md

 3. Implement a custom neural network architecture for a multiclass classification problem.

 ## Preparing your environment
-If you're working in the AWS Cloud, you can save yourself the installation management by using an AMI [Amazon Machine Image](https://aws.amazon.com/marketplace/pp/B01M0AXXQB#support) preconfigured for deep learning.
+If you're working in the AWS Cloud, you can save yourself the installation management by using an [Amazon Machine Image (AMI)](https://aws.amazon.com/marketplace/pp/B01M0AXXQB#support) preconfigured for deep learning.
+This will enable you to skip steps 1-5 below.

 Note that if you are using a conda environment, remember to install pip inside conda, by typing 'conda install pip' after you activate an environment.
 This step will save you a lot of problems down the road.

 Here's how to get set up:

 1. First, get [Anaconda](https://www.continuum.io/downloads), a package manager.
 It will help you to install dependent Python libraries with ease.
 2. Install the OpenCV-python library, a powerful computer vision library.
-We will use this to process our image.
+We will use this to process our images.
 To install OpenCV inside the Anaconda environment, use 'pip install opencv-python'.
 You can also build from source.
 (Note: conda install opencv3.0 does not work.)
 3. Next, install [scikit learn](http://scikit-learn.org/stable/install.html), a general-purpose scientific computing library.
-We'll use this preprocess our data.
+We'll use this to preprocess our data.
 You can install it with 'conda install scikit-learn'.
 4. Then grab the Jupyter notebook, with 'conda install jupyter notebook'.
 5. And finally, get [MXNet](http://mxnet.io/get_started/install.html), a open source deep learning library.